High-quality healthcare services in rural areas

 2019 - 2026

-Bangladesh suffers from both a shortage and geographic maldistribution of Human Resources for Health.
-The country had four nurses and midwives and six physicians per 10 000 people in 2019 while the World Health Organization (WHO) recommends 44.5 skilled health professionals per 10 000 population.
+Bangladesh suffers from both a shortage and geographic maldistribution of human Resources for health.
+The country had four nurses and midwives and six physicians per 10 000 people in 2019 while the World Health Organization (WHO) recommends 44.5 skilled health professionals per 10 000 inhabitants.
 The availability of primary healthcare services and skilled healthcare professionals is very limited in rural areas in particular.

 The Project

-ASTHA is currently in its third four-year project phase (2023-2026).
-The project works in the three areas:
+ASTHA is currently in its third four-year project phase (2023-2026) and works in the following three areas:

 1. the modernisation and effective promotion of the Community Paramedic course,

-2. establishing private sector driven service offers for Community Paramedics that allow them to improve their business activities and service quality,
+2. the establishment of private sector driven service offers for Community Paramedics that allow them to improve their business activities and service quality,

 3. fostering a strong engagement from relevant authorities to strengthen and promote the Community Paramedic profession nationwide.